 Skilled Chicago Construction Injury Attorneys Protecting the Injured

-The Chicago lawyers of Phillips Law Offices have been fighting for clients injured in construction site accidents for over 65 years.
+The Chicago truck accident lawyers of Phillips Law Offices have been fighting for clients injured in construction site accidents for over 65 years.
 Our law firm deals in all areas of personal injury law and wrongful death lawsuits, including on-the-job injuries and workers’ compensation cases.

 Construction sites hold a great potential for damage.
 Every year, many people are injured or killed as a result of accidents on construction sites.
 And, while most sites follow strict health and safety rules to ensure that these dangers are not a threat to their workers, accidents can and do happen, leading to permanent disabilities or even wrongful death.

 Construction accidents can lead to profound and life-changing injuries.
 What’s more, this type of injury can leave you unable to work at your job for a long period of time or even permanently.
 This makes a construction injury even more devastating in terms of its financial impact on the victim and his or her family members.